buvanesh-ai/thingspeak-iot-monitoring/README.md

 API keys, Wi-Fi passwords, and other private credentials are not included in this repository.

-Developed as part of my **Embedded Systems & IoT internship at Chase Technol
+Developed as part of my **Embedded Systems & IoT internship at Chase Technologies**.